 Verify that instruments and equipment used for quantitative radiation measurements are calibrated periodically in accordance with 10 CFR 20.1501(c).

+Determine that the performance of radiation detection instruments and equipment is in accordance with license requirements and procedures.

-Determine that the survey equipment utilized is reasonable under the circumstances to evaluate the magnitude and extent of radiation levels, concentrations or quantities of radioactive material, and potential radiological hazards as required by 10 CFR 20.1501(a).
+Determine that the survey equipment utilized is reasonable under the circumstances to evaluate the magnitude and extent of radiation levels, concentrations or quantities of radioactive material, and any potential radiological hazards as required by 10 CFR 20.1501(a).

-Verify that the licensee is in compliance with contamination control and/or contamination surveys as required the license.
+Verify that the licensee is in compliance with contamination control and/or contamination surveys as required by the license.

 Determine that the licensee performs radiation surveys in accordance with 10 CFR 20.1501(a) and (b) and the license requirements.

-Verify that the contamination survey and radiation survey programs posting requirements in 10 CFR 20.1902 and the license application.
+Verify that the contamination survey and radiation survey programs comply with posting requirements in 10 CFR 20.1902 and the license application.

 Verify that the contamination and radiation survey records are maintained in accordance with 10 CFR 20.2103 and the license application.